azharahmad0/baserow-with-inbox-demo-script/README.md

    2. Run the following command to create a new directory: `mkdir ~/baserow_demo`
    3. Change the directory to the newly created one:`cd ~/baserow_demo`

-2. Download the installation script from: [TODO HOST THE SCRIPT - AZHAR](https://github.com/azharahmad0/baserow-with-inbox-demo-script).
+2. Download the installation script from: [script](https://github.com/azharahmad0/baserow-with-inbox-demo-script).
 ## Step 2: Run the Installation Script

 1. Open the terminal.